What Should You Write About? blog title feature photo teacup on a pile of books near a window

 And then, inevitably, people get stuck.
 Once they realize that they can't expect a book about their life story to do much for them, they don't know what else to write about.
 So they end up bouncing from one idea to another to another.

-So, here is the exact process I use to help them come up with a solid book idea.
+So, here is the exact process I use to help my clients come up with a solid book idea that's rooted in their original idea but fleshed out with a bit more detail and brings in their unique perspective on things.

 What Should you Write About?